rypoll/Jan21-UK-Historical-Weather-Shiny-App/README.md

 The remit was to produce an app for children and therefore language and interactivity were important points to consider.

-In this application, I made the first tab - the map data.
+In this application, I made the first tab - the interactive map.

+If you check it out, be sure to change the months and years and the different variable types (e.g max temperature, days of frost in a month, rainfaill etc).

 Click <a href="https://rypoll.shinyapps.io/UK_Historic_Data/">here</a> to view the shiny app.